Julio Buffarini

-Julio Alberto Buffarini ([ˈxuljo βufaˈɾini]; born 18 August 1988) is an Argentine professional footballer who plays as a right-back for Talleres.
+Julio Alberto Buffarini ([ˈxuljo βufaˈɾini]; born 18 August 1988) is an Argentine professional footballer who plays as a right-back for Rampla Juniors.

 Club career

 He spent his entire club career in South America until 5 August 2021, when he signed for Spanish Segunda División side SD Huesca.
 The following 27 January, he moved on loan to fellow league team FC Cartagena for the remainder of the season.

 International career

 In October 2016, Buffarini was called up to the national team by coach Edgardo Bauza, for a pair of World Cup Qualification Games against Brazil and Colombia.
 Buffarini failed to make an appearance during the matches.